 The goal of Lean UX is to get feedback quickly and use it to continuously improve.
 It’s an approach that is particularly collaborative – as if the customer is designing the product alongside the company.
 The drawback is that this approach to design can ignore other factors related to development; Lean UX can lead to somewhat of a product design bubble.

 Design Sprint Approach

-Design sprint is a subset of the design thinking approach.
-There are five phases to the design sprint process that take place on five separate days:
+The design sprint is a subset of the design thinking approach.
+There are five phases to the design sprint process that takes place on five separate days: